-All who are interested in Zen meditation are welcome to attend GBZC practice periods and other programming, whether live (when possible) or over zoom.
+All who are interested in Zen meditation are welcome to attend GBZC practice periods and other programming, whether in-person or over zoom.
 Activities are all free, with suggested donations encouraged.

-If you have not previously meditated with a Zen group, please review our Schedule Summary and then Arrange an Orientation with the practice leader of the sit you would like to attend.
-For your orientation, plan to arrive early.
+If you have not previously meditated with a Zen group, please review our Schedule Summary and then arrange an orientation (via email, in advance) for the practice group you would like to attend.

 - A few minutes before the scheduled starting time, everyone will begin sitting quietly, on either a meditation cushion or in a chair.

 - The Sutra Service follows, consisting of 10 to 20 minutes of chanting selections from our liturgy.
 Newcomers generally just listen to the chanting until they get the sense of each chant’s rhythm.
 (Do you wonder where these chants and readings come from?
 This podcast may answer some of your questions.)

 - The Sutra Service is followed by a five minutes of walking meditation.
 Individuals needing to go to the restroom or to leave are encouraged to do so during the walking meditation period so as to minimize disturbances during the sutra service or sitting meditation.

 - The sit ends with a short chant and 3 standing or full bows and one more chant.

 In your orientation you will be shown how to do seated and walking meditation, and how to follow along with the practice including full or standing bows.

 In addition to the introduction of the sitting postures (on a chair, on a bench, cross-legged), newcomers will notice that there seems to be numerous rules for how to do everything—don’t worry about this at all!
 It is true; there are a lot of rules.
 The purpose of these rules is so that during services people don’t have to think about what to do—another way to help still the mind.
 Of course, for newcomers, these many rules don’t have the same effect.
 Do not worry about them for now.
 Everything is done slowly.
 Just imitate the people who seem to know what they are doing.